verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 So I decided to make my script's fans happy, and I did it.
 The resulting source code is **40% smaller**, and vanilla-lazyload is now **2 times faster** than its previous version!

-_(ok, I'm still figuring out how to measure it precisely, if you know how please comment at the end of this post)_
+_(to be honest: I'm still figuring out how to measure it precisely, if you know how please comment at the end of this post)_

 ## How to create an Intersection Observer